kpodurgiel/youtube-bells/README.md

 # youtube-bells

-**Change the bell setting for all your subscribed channels.** I love YouTube, don't get me wrong, but I don't need every subscribed channel in my Notifications – there is a [Subscriptions feed](https://www.youtube.com/feed/subscriptions) for that.
-That's why I set all bells to `None`, and picked a few channels for which I wanted to keep on receiving notifications.
-You may want to do it too :wink:
+**Change the bell setting for all of your subscribed channels.** I love YouTube, don't get me wrong, but I don't need every subscribed channel in my Notifications – that's what the [Subscriptions feed](https://www.youtube.com/feed/subscriptions) is for.
+That's why I set all the bells to `None`, and picked a few channels that I wanted to continue receiving notifications for.
+You might want to do the same :wink:

 ### Steps:
 1. Go to: https://www.youtube.com/feed/channels.